cipherphage/Divvy-platform-API/readme.md

   - It expects a file called `Divvy_Trips_2019_Q2.csv` in the project root.
 - Uses `.env` file to store API key as `API_KEY` and environment as `NODE_ENV`.
 I added `PORT` and `HOST` to help with using Docker.
 - The app runs on `node server.js` or `npm start`.
+- You can download a pre-built docker image with `API_KEY` set to "42" and `NODE_ENV` set to "production" here: [https://hub.docker.com/r/cipherphage/divvy-platform-api-complete-production][6]
+- You can download a pre-built docker image with `API_KEY` set to "42" `NODE_ENV` set to "mochatest" here: [https://hub.docker.com/r/cipherphage/divvy-platform-api-complete-mochatest][5]
-- You can download a docker image here: [https://hub.docker.com/r/cipherphage/divvy-platform-api][4]
+- You can download the latest docker image here: [https://hub.docker.com/r/cipherphage/divvy-platform-api][4]
-  - It is built automatically from this github repo so I believe it doesn't have a `.env` file nor does it have the CSV file which contains most of our data.
+  - It is built automatically from this github repo so it doesn't have a `.env` file nor does it have the CSV file which contains most of our data.
 You will need to add those and maybe map port 8080 to a local port and change the `HOST` environment variable from `localhost` to `0.0.0.0`.
   - You can also build it locally from the repo:
     - `docker build -t <user>/divvy_platform_api .`
     - `docker run -p 8080:8080 -d <user>/divvy_platform_api`